Plum Candy

 Bennet looked out the window, his face reflective.
 “You’re new in town, ain’t ya?
 Don’t know how things work here in Pine Ridge.”

-"Is it story time already?"
-Rowan asked, his tone gentle but firm.
+“Is it story time already?”
+Noelan asked.

 Bennet took a deep breath.
 “About two months ago the goons got more serious about the occasional light envelope.
 Before that it was more subtle.
 A little short just meant eatin’ a knuckle sandwich.
 But then, everyone got put on this strict weekly drop.
 And if you don’t pay...”